rtm516/GeyserMC-wiki/Fixing-'Unable-to-Connect-to-World'.md

 You should be connecting with the Java server IP and the Bedrock port.
 If you port forwarded 19132, for example, you should specify port 19132 when connecting from Bedrock.

+## I'm using a hosting provider or VPS!

+Please read [this page on supporting hosting providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) to see if there are extra configuration steps required for your hosting or server provider.

 ## Port forwarding

 Your server does need to be port forwarded.
 Generally, you can follow any Minecraft: Java Edition port forwarding guide; however, you need to replace any mention of TCP with UDP and, by default, any mention of 25565 with 19132.